Now with the SECURE Act in effect…

 Tried and true strategies to mitigate built-in income tax consequences of “inherited” IRAs gain importance with a 10-year rule.
 It is absolutely critical for lawyers and fellow estate planners to understand the mathematics these changes bring along with it and the planning strategies that now make the most sense to help mitigate the impact of lost deferral.

-Whether you’re a CPA, financial advisor or estate planning attorney, you (and your clients) will profit by joining us and nationally renowned tax and estate planning expert, Robert Keebler, CPA/PFS, MST, AEP (Distinguished), CGMA, for a plain-English presentation entitled, “The Mathematics of Estate Planning for IRAs After the SECURE Act”.
+Whether you’re a CPA, financial advisor or estate planning attorney, you (and your clients) will profit from estate planning expert, Robert Keebler, CPA/PFS, MST, AEP (Distinguished), CGMA, plain-English presentation entitled, “The Mathematics of Estate Planning for IRAs After the SECURE Act”.

 - The mathematical pillars if income tax deferral, bracket management, conversion of ordinary income to long-term capital gain and tax-free insurance death benefits